Aakashathinum Bhoomikkumidayil

 Aakashathinum Bhoomikkumidayil is a 2016 Indian Malayalam-language film directed by debutant Sandeep Ajith Kumar and scripted by "Peethambaran".
 The film features Neena Kurup, Musthafa and Shanavas (Rudran) in the lead roles.

 Plot

-The movie revolves around a village in northern Kerala where political murders happen and in such one incident a man is murdered while being mistaken for someone else.
-The families of both men are left stranded and the film takes us through the incidents that happen to their children.
+The movie revolves around a village in northern Kerala where political murders are common.
+In such one incident, a man is murdered after being mistaken for someone else.
+The families of both men are left stranded and the film narrates the incidents that happen to their children.